Abadrausar/Rubble-/other/Rubble Readme.txt

 Generic Animal Mats:
 	Make animal mats such as meat and leather generic.
 This is mostly for those who have FPS issues.
 	This addon is packed as a zip to demo how that is done.

+Libs/Castes:
+	Adds support for dynamically adding castes to a creature.

+Libs/Castes/DFHack/Transform:
+	Adds support for transforming castes via autosyndrome and true transform.
+	Requires the "Libs/Castes" addon.

 Libs/Crates:
 	Adds infrastructure for "crates", eg bars that can be bought from caravans and then "unpacked" via special reactions into items.